Most people don't really understand Search Engine Optimisation [SEO]

 And then to provide feedback back to the marketing department to tell them about the quality of those leads and you get a positive reinforcement loop in place that can actually drive revenue.
 That's how marketing and sales teams should work together.
 That's not how the way that most businesses actually work.

 So the important thing here is these 2 things.
 If your content isn't relevant, then it has little chance of ranking no matter how credible it is.
 And if your website isn't credible, then it has little chance of ranking, no matter how relevant it is.

 How to build an authority website

 So what practical approach does that mean?
 What does it mean for your business?
-I would say if you're starting... and this is a dependent on your own journey, where you are, whether you're a large organization, whether you're small.
+I would say if you're starting... and this is dependent on your own journey, where you are, whether you're a large organization, whether you're small.
 If you're starting out there is a danger.
-Like I said, I've just been busy producing tons and tons of content.
+As I said, I've just been busy producing tons and tons of content.
 You do need some.
 You absolutely need some because without it you're not going to rank.
 I'm the one for statistics, here's an interesting one:

 - The average length of a blog post produced today is probably around 400/600 words in length.
 That's kind of the typical blog post that people are churning out.

 - The average length of a page on the first page of a search ranking is 1500 words.